Leatherface and that guy from Saw are in Call of Duty: Warzone now

 Dead By Daylight doesn't have a corner on licensed horror movie characters, apparently, as Call of Duty Warzone's Halloween event, The Haunting of Verdansk, is bringing in some big bads for big scares.
 On October 20, Warzone is getting new skins for The Texas Chainsaw Massacre's Leatherface and Saw's Jigsaw, along with a whole bunch of new rewards, a custom map, and limited-time modes.

-We've got a full Haunting of Verdansk explainer coming soon, but in the meantime let's look at these ridiculous skins for a second.
+We've got a full Haunting of Verdansk explainer available here, but let's just take a minute to look at these ridiculous skins.
 These are the first licensed characters to show up in Warzone, and each come in bundles that have to be purchased separately from the season's battle pass.

 The Texas Chainsaw Massacre bundle comes with a Leatherface skin for the operator Velikan, and a "Family Heirloom" blueprint for the LMG "complete with a unique stock attachment that allows an operator to wield the weapon like a chainsaw," says the COD blog.
 Leatherface has to have his chainsaw, after all.
 Also in the bundle: a melee weapon blueprint that turns it into a meat hammer and seven other themed Texas Chainsaw Massacre items.